ConocoPhillips

 ConocoPhillips Company is an American multinational corporation engaged in hydrocarbon exploration and production.
 It is based in the Energy Corridor district of Houston, Texas.

 The company has operations in 15 countries and has production in the United States (49% of 2019 production), Norway (10% of 2019 production), Canada (5% of 2019 production), Australia (12% of 2019 production), Indonesia (4% of 2019 production), Malaysia (4% of 2019 production), Libya (3% of 2019 production), China (3% of 2019 production), and Qatar (6% of 2019 production).
 The company's production in the United States included production in Alaska, the Eagle Ford Group, the Permian Basin, the Bakken Formation, the Gulf of Mexico and the Anadarko Basin.
 Approximately one-third of the company's U.S. production is in Alaska, where it has operations in the Cook Inlet Area, the Alpine oil field off the Colville River, and the Kuparuk oil field and Prudhoe Bay Oil Field on the Alaska North Slope.

 As of 31 December 2023, the company had proved reserves of 6758 e6BOE, of which 46% was petroleum, 34% was natural gas, 14% was natural gas liquids and 6% was bitumen.

-The company is ranked 156th on the Fortune 500.
+The company is ranked 75th on the Fortune 500.
+In 2021, the company was ranked 156th.
 In the 2023 Forbes Global 2000, ConocoPhillips was ranked as the 83rd-largest public company in the world.
 ConocoPhillips also ranked 207th on Forbes Best Employers for Diversity (2021), 125th on Forbes America's Best Employers (2021) and 76 on Forbes Canada's Best Employers (2021).

-The company was ranked as the 14th most polluting company in the world by The Guardian in 2019.
-It is responsible for 0.91% of global industrial greenhouse gas emissions from 1988 to 2015.
+In 2019, an article in The Guardian ranked ConocoPhillips as the company releasing the 14th highest level of carbon emissions in the world.
+The company is responsible for an estimated 0.91% of global industrial greenhouse gas emissions from 1988 to 2015.

 History

 1875 to January 1993

 Isaac Blake, the founder of the Continental Oil Company (now ConocoPhillips).
 His son was the actor and opera singer Winfield Blake.

-In 1875, the "Continental Oil and Transportation Company" (acronym "Conoco") was founded in Ogden, Utah by Isaac Blake.
+In 1875, the "Continental Oil and Transportation Company" (acronym "Conoco") was founded in Ogden, Utah, by Isaac Blake.
 In 1885, Conoco was reincorporated as part of Standard Oil.
 After the Supreme Court of the United States dissolved Standard Oil, Conoco became independent in 1913.

 By 1929, it had become a fully integrated oil company.
 The company was a coal, oil, kerosene, grease and candles distributor in the West.
 In 1929, Conoco merged with the Marland Oil Company.

 Marland Oil Company, founded by exploration pioneer E. W. Marland, later acquired the assets of Continental Oil Co..
 On June 26, 1899, Marland Oil changed its name to Continental Oil Co. and moved its headquarters to Fargo, North Dakota.
 The acquisition gave Conoco the red bar-and-triangle logo previously used by Marland.
 Conoco used the logo between 1930 and 1970, when the current red capsule logo was adopted.
 Conoco was based in Ponca City until 1949, when it moved to Houston, Texas.